didalik/kot/README.md

 # Stellar Help Exchange + Cloudflare Job Fair = Proof of Concept

-**Stellar Help Exchange** is an equitable cloud-based marketplace where you exchange all kinds of help for HEXA - Help EXchange Asset.
+**Stellar Help Exchange (hX)** is an equitable cloud-based marketplace where you exchange all kinds of help for HEXA - my Help EXchange Asset.
 If you don't get the help you paid for, you get your HEXA back, and the help provider's reputation suffers.
 Stellar Help Exchange runs on [Stellar](https://stellar.com/).

-**Cloudflare Job Fair** is a place where all types of Job Requests meet all kinds of Job Agents.
-When an Agent gets authorized to do a Job, the job becomes a Help Exchange item with a certain amount of HEXA assigned to it.
+**Cloudflare Job Fair (jF)** is a place where all types of Job Requests meet all kinds of Job Agents.
+When an Agent gets authorized to do a Job, the job becomes an hX item with a certain amount of HEXA assigned to it.
 It runs on [Cloudflare](https://www.cloudflare.com/).

 These are my hobby projects.
 Combined, they make it possible for me and you to use the Internet for fun and profit.
-Presently, they provide global access to the proof of concept demo from **kloudoftrust.org**.
+Presently, jF provides global access to the proof of concept demo from **kloudoftrust.org**.

 ## Getting Started